ryanschwarting/Solidity_Savings_Account/README.md

 #### Step 3: Interact with Your Deployed Smart Contract

 Now that your contract is deployed, it’s time to test its functionality!
 After each step, capture a screenshot of the execution, and then save it in a folder named `Execution_Results`.
-You’ll share this folder with your final submission.

 To interact with your deployed smart contract, complete the following steps: